Gbukaa/security_week/workshops/week-1/introduction_to_containers.md

 In this exercise, you will work in pairs to launch an Nginx container, just like you have seen in the demo.

 However, there are some tasks to be done:
 - You will need to modify and copy the `nginx-container-challenge.html` [file](https://github.com/makersacademy/devops-course/blob/main/workshops/week-1/nginx-container-challenge.html) into the container.
-The file to be served by Nginx should be placed in `/usr/www`
+The file to be served by Nginx should be placed in the following path: `/usr/www`
-- The Nginx server configuration should serve the mentioned file on the entry location
+- The Nginx server configuration should serve the mentioned file (not the `index.html` file anymore!) on the path specified above

-Note: discuss in your pairs the different ways you can come up with in order to modify the `default.conf` file on the Nginx server and choose one of them
+Note: discuss in your pairs the different ways you can come up with in order to modify the `default.conf` file inside your Nginx container and choose one of them.

-Remember that the Nginx container should be accesible on port 8000 on your machine (the host)
+Remember that the Nginx container should be accesible on port 8000 on your machine (the host).

-What happened after you made the changes, has the page changed after you access your `localhost` on port 8000?
+What happened after you made the changes?
+Has the page changed after you access your `localhost` on port 8000?
 - Hint: have you tried reloading the Nginx server on the container?